-The videos shared below introduce some of the themes of basic Qigong practice.
+The videos shared below introduce themes of basic Qigong practice.
 These are just a sample of approaches and applications for Qigong in daily life.
 Videos are useful to introduce Qigong, and can support a home practice.
-However, SQC teachers encourage regular attendance at our free community classes.
+However, SQC teachers encourage regular attendance at our free community classes (in person or online).
 There you will receive support from a teacher and encouragement from others as you develop a personal Qigong practice.

 (Click here to access password protected community class reference videos.
 Ask your SQC teacher at class for the password.)

 A 10 minute Qigong morning warm-up (Lee Holden)

 Qigong for Breathing (Lee Holden).
 In March 2020, Holden Qigong released an “Emergency Immunity Kit” package of free videos.
 In this video, he demonstrates several Qigong exercises for the health of the lungs, the spine, the ribs and the shoulders.
 A gently paced, clear, and calming presentation.
 Highly recommended for at home practice.